-Shutter speed: Refers to the amount of time a camera shutter is open before capturing an image expressed in seconds or a fraction of a second.
+Shutter speed: Refers to the amount of time a camera shutter is open before capturing an image.
+This is expressed in seconds or a fraction of a second.
 A faster shutter speed allows you to catch a moving subject without blurring.

 Weed out what functions are necessary to produce your content

-Bluetooth and Wi-Fi: These connectivity options allow for easy file transfer (e.g. from your camera to your phone) and give the ability to control your camera remotely via a Bluetooth remote.
+Bluetooth and Wi-Fi: These connectivity options allow for easy file transfer (e.g. from your camera to your phone).
+It also gives the ability to control your camera remotely via a Bluetooth remote.

 Mic input/output: Great video quality requires excellent audio.
 Having the option to add a mic may be essential when creating quality video content for your course in which you appear and talk on camera.

-Rotating LCD screen: If you’re shooting content that requires you to be on camera, consider purchasing a camera equipped with a rotating screen to help you see what you’re recording in real-time.
+Rotating LCD screen: If you’re shooting content that requires you to be on camera, consider purchasing a camera equipped with a rotating screen.
+It’ll help you see what you’re recording in real-time.
 If anything is off, you’ll see upfront rather than being surprised after the fact.

 Touchscreen: This allows you to explore your camera with your fingertips versus buttons (which sometimes can be tiny).

-Eye + face tracking: This refers to the camera’s ability to track the subject while moving (without going out of focus) and can be helpful for creators during instructional home videos.
+Eye + face tracking: This refers to the camera’s ability to track the subject while moving (without going out of focus).
+It can be helpful for creators during instructional home videos.

 Auto modes: This allows your camera to determine the most optimal settings until you’re comfortable changing settings manually.